Skip to content

 Below are some ways to prevent panic attacks at work:

 • Learn your triggers: If you know and recognize your triggers, you can stay away from them when possible.
 Be mindful of these as you navigate your workday.
+When you notice becoming triggered, find a quiet space in your office and do a quick 10-minute meditation targeted for panic attacks.

 • Stay physically active: There are many mental health benefits of exercise as staying physically active releases endorphins, which can help you feel calmer and more relaxed.
 Regular exercise may help decrease the chance of having frequent panic attacks.

 • Don’t overexert yourself: Saying yes to everything can cause excessive stress, leading to a downward spiral of overwhelm and anxiety.
-Only agree to taking on new responsibilities if you are comfortable doing so.
+Only agree to take on new responsibilities if you are comfortable doing so.

 • Talk to a support system: Seeking the support of friends and family can provide you with the space to share your thoughts and feelings.